edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 ## Motivation
 I started this project with the question:
-<div class="message">"How can I quickly understand the landscape of cancer research? <br/>i.e. What are most researchers working on and what are the trends?"
+<div class="message">"How can I quickly understand the landscape of cancer research?" <br/>-- i.e. What are most researchers working on and what are the trends?
 </div>

 Online databases such as PubMed and Google Scholar now provide us with unprecedented access to millions of research papers, if not in full, then at least their abstracts.